SCCapstone/CodersNotPosers/README.md

 * Install bundle using:
  	"bundle install" command

-* Install Xcode from appstore.
+* Install Android Studio.
-* Install Command line tools in Xcode.
-Xcode->Preferences->Locations->Command Line Tools.
+* Install Command line tools in Terminal.
 * Install CocoaPods using homebrew<br/>
 	brew install cocoapods.

 ## Running

-Open the IOS folder in Xcode and run the project.
+Open the Android folder in Android and run the project, from either a terminal or Android Studio itself.

 # Deployment